paul-ollis/vim-vpe/docs/api/api.vpe.rst

     # Now use 'vim' as an extended version of the *vim* module.
     # ...

-This is compatible with versions of Vim from 8.0.
-It also needs Python 3.6 or newer.

 The VPE module uses certain global Vim variables for its own internal purposes.
 The names are chosen to be suitably obscure, but obviously associated with VPE.